-Variable label median imp. wage full-time and unskilled employees

-Variable name te_imp_med_gq

-Data type Numerical

-Origin ВеН

-Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time unskilled employees.
+Variable label median imp. wage full-time and unskilled employees Variable name te_imp_med_gq Data type Numerical Origin ВеН Detailed description This variable contains the median imputed gross average daily wage of an establishment's full-time unskilled employees.
 It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.
 The values are reported in euros for all years.
-Further information on the generation of the variable can be found in Section 5.1.10.2.

-Sensitive variable No
+Further information on the generation of the variable can be found in Sec- tion 5.1.10.2.
+The values are rounded to the second decimal digits.
+However, due to the 'storage type' in Stata, additional decimal digits are displayed that are not correct.
+Sensitive variable No ip. wage rate time and quatified employees (te_imp_imu_inq) Variable label mean imp. wage full-time and qualified employees Variable name te_imp_mw_mq Data type Numerical Origin ВеН Detailed description This variable contains the mean imputed gross average daily wage of an establishment's full-time qualified employees.
+It does not contain the wages of people in marginal part-time employment, trainees/apprentices and people in partial retirement schemes.